 - Seek firm support with some give.
 A saddle that's too soft won't properly support your sit bones and can increase soft tissue compression.

 - Try adjustability if you struggle with fit.
-Adjustable-width models allow you to experiment and adapt as your body and training regime evolve.
+Adjustable-width models let you experiment and adapt as your body and training evolve.

 - Match the width to your anatomy.
 Many retailers offer measuring tools to help you find the right dimensions for your sit bones.